• Art

-Manda Comisari is a fine artist, illustrator, and author from California specializing in gouache artworks on paper.
+Manda Comisari is a fine artist, illustrator, and author from California specializing in gouache works on paper.

 She earned a BFA in Studio Art from the University of California, Santa Barbara, and an MFA in Illustration from the University of Edinburgh, graduating with distinction.
-Over the years, her creative work has spanned multiple disciplines, beginning with private commissions before progressing into projects for commercial clients across editorial, advertising, and product packaging.
-She is a traditionally published author and has also worked as an editor for scripts in the film and TV industry, as well as a story editor for middle-grade and early-reader children’s books.
+Over the years, her creative practice has spanned multiple disciplines, beginning with private commissions and evolving into projects for commercial clients across editorial, advertising, and product packaging.
+She is a traditionally published author and has worked as an editor for scripts in the film and TV industry, as well as a story editor for middle-grade and early-reader children’s books.

 Her work has been recognized by International Artists Magazine, the Society of Animal Artists, the David Shepherd Wildlife Foundation, Best of Artists, the Pentawards, the Creativity Awards, BuzzFeed, the AOI World Illustration Awards, and 3x3 Magazine of Contemporary Illustration.

-I have a deep love for Mother Nature, and draw my inspiration from a combination of observations of the world around me, my own personal experiences, and a quiet understanding that everything around us exists in layers.
-I love uncovering the seemingly endless metaphors for the human condition found laced throughout the natural world, and I truly believe that the universe is as funny as it is fascinating.
+I draw inspiration from Mother Nature, my own lived experiences, and a quiet understanding that everything around us exists in layers.
+The natural world offers endless metaphors for the human condition, and I’ve come to believe the universe is as funny as it is profound.

 ANNUAL | John Byrne Awards | Edinburgh, United Kingdom, 2020